salvatorecalderaro/Glioma-Segmentation-Using-GNN/README.md

 # Glioma-Segmentation-Using-GNN
-Deep learning graph-based approach for  glioma MRI scan segmentation.
+This repository provides a new graph-based deep learning approach for glioma segmentation.
+It is based on constructing a graph starting from an MRI scan and then employing a Graph Neural Network.

+## Dataset
+The dataset used for our experimental activity is publicly available at: [](https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation)